astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 The muscular, grizzled male hero with a gem for one eye, and wearing dozens of pouches.
 In each one is a set of cards, or rune stones, or something else that really does justify dozens of separate pouches.
 He's not a gun-toting cyborg, he's a mage.

-Jacques Rabbit, the Belgian super-soldier enhanced with animal DNA.
-It was in fact rabbit DNA, making him amazingly nimble, fast, and hyper-sensitive to his surroundings, along with a great kick.
-Unfortunately he gets no respect, so he compensates by an exaggerated code of honor and cultivates a reputation as a mercenary.
-Inspired by Batroc the Leaper.

 The tortured spirit sent to Hell and offered power in exchange for service on Earth.
 The catch?
 She's a sacred soul, sent to Hell to offer redemption to the very damned.
 She can wield infernal power without corrupting herself, as long as she stays pure in her intentions.

 The mystic ninja?
 Nobody else on the team knows there is one.
 They don't wear black wraps or highly visible Japanese costumes.
 It's the team butler, or the valet for the super-vehicles.
 It's the strangely knowledgeable or lucky civilian the team rescues on the scene, who happens to have the clue they need, or have picked up the vital dingus from the ground, or surreptitiously gets them out of the way of an energy blast just in time, whatever.
 There was that time, just once, when Noonsister opened a door and thought she saw somebody changing clothes, but there was a cloud of smoke and a log there instead.
 She shrugged.
 Weirder things had happened.